Alternative Text (Alt Text)

 Overview

 This article helps students, faculty, and staff understand the meaning, purpose, and best practices of alternative text to help meet digital accessibility standards in their content.
 It provides tips, examples, and more resources.
-Always refer to ADA digital accessibility standards for the most up-to-date compliance requirements.
+Always refer to the ADA digital accessibility standards for the most up-to-date compliance requirements.

 What is Alternative Text (Alt Text)?

-Best Practices
+Best Practices for Alt Text

 Source: Section508.gov – Authoring Meaningful Alternative Text